hundredrabbits/thebook/north_pacific_logbook.md

 Devine slips on a fresh pair of socks.
 We've been wearing the same pair for a while as we don't have an infinite supply, nor do we want to use up our water to wash them.
 I alternate between two pairs of wool socks.
 I was wearing my favorite pair when I fell overboard, they are dry now, but full of salt.
 I need to hang them outside a while, so the wind can shake the salt out of them.
 We might start using water more frugally once we reach our second milestone at 45°N 159°W.

 ##### 1430
 Wind is coming straight out of the northeast.
 We can't make any headway, and I am frustrated.
 I'm afraid it'll be the same deal tomorrow.
 That passing low sure is a jerk.
-Pino can only go northwest or southeast, and to us, both options are shit.
+Pino can only go northwest or southeast, and to us, both options are crap.
 For now, we steer northwest.
 Might be better to heave-to than to tack back and forth between two points.
-I drink a ginger ale, while angry.
+I angrily drink a ginger ale.
 Devine wakes up, he is hungry, very hungry, but also tired?
 Conflicting needs.

 If the wind had a face I'd punch it.